-Once the add/drop period ends, students may no longer add courses into their schedules.
+Once the add/drop period ends, students may no longer add courses to their schedules.
 They may, however, withdraw from a course but with academic and financial liabilities.
-Students wishing to withdraw from a course or courses after the add/drop period has ended must complete a withdrawal from course form.
-On this form, the student may indicate which courses he or she would like to withdraw from.
-According to specific time intervals (indicated in the appropriate semester's course bulletin), a student will receive a W grade.
-A grade of W is shown on the student's transcript but does not affect her cumulative grade point average.
+Students can withdraw directly through their Self-Service Student account.
+A student will receive a W grade for any courses that are withdrawn.
+A grade of W is shown on the student's transcript but does not affect their cumulative grade point average.

 Students currently enrolled in Manhattan College who wish to withdraw from the College, effectively ending their status as matriculated students, must complete the required Manhattan College Withdrawal Form.
 An appointment should be made with the appropriate Academic Advisor/Assistant Dean to have an exit interview and to complete the required form.
-If a medical withdrawal is requested, student must see Dr. Terence Hannigan, Director of the The Counseling Center & Health Services.
+If a medical withdrawal is requested, the student must contact the Director of the Counseling Center & Health Services.
 This form must be completely filled out or students will not be eligible for tuition adjustments and may be responsible for paying back any financial aid received from the College.
-The effective date for a student’s withdrawal is the date that student notifies the College.
+The effective date for a student’s withdrawal is the date that the student notifies the College.

 Student status refers to the course load (in terms of credits) a student is taking during a given semester: